1 - Getting Started

 I know it was hard, but now your data is better protected than 95% of users.
 You should be proud of yourself!
 I’m proud of you 🤗

 Enabled 2FA?
-Then let’s get to the most interesting part!
+Seriously!
+Let’s move on to the interesting part!

-• Be sure to look at the annual renewal price, it can be many times the purchase price.
+• Always check the annual renewal price, as it can significantly exceed the initial purchase cost.

-• When registering a domain, make sure you enter your real email address, otherwise your registration may be cancelled.
-And if you can’t renew the domain, the system won’t work as intended.
+• When registering a domain, you must provide a real email and phone number, otherwise, your registration could be revoked.
+If you can’t renew the domain, the system will not function as intended.

 Connecting Domain to DNS Server